cisco-en-programmability/dnacenter_devices_sites/README.md

 **Usage**

-Here some sample for the output:
+Here are some samples for the the script run for few different user provided values:

 ----------
 Please enter the name of a network device or partial name of a site (using the format "site name/floor #" with "floor #" optional): NYC